-- Liquids run off of sloped surfaces, making it difficult to ensure even coverage on inclines or tilts.
+- Liquids run off of sloped surfaces, making it difficult to ensure even coverage on grades or banking roads.

 - When working with liquid anti-icers you have a much more narrow window of use between: timing, weather conditions, and differences between air and pavement temperatures.

-- It is difficult to tell which roads have already been treated.
+- It can be difficult to tell which roads have already been treated.

 - Liquids anti-icers and deicers cannot provide additional traction.
-At times, additional aggregates must be used to improve pavement friction.
+Sometimes, road crews feel the need to apply additional aggregates to improve pavement friction.

-- Granules work effectively on ice and snow that has already accumulated.
+- Granules work effectively both on bare pavement or where ice and snow has already accumulated.
 Their mass allows them to vertically penetrate ice and snow in order to reach the pavement surface.

 - Solids are easier to store and transport than liquids and don’t require specialized tanks.
 Because of this, granular deicers can be distributed in a much wider variety of vehicles.
 This is extremely helpful for operations using a fleet of vehicles or municipalities that use subcontractors for deicer application.

-- Granular deicers provide skid resistance without the use of additional aggregates.
-The best deicers have a myriad of granule sizes so the smaller granules melt quickly into brine and the larger granules melt slower and provide needed traction.
+- Granular deicers provide skid resistance without needing additional aggregates.
+The best deicers have a range of granule sizes so the smaller granules melt quickly into brine and the larger granules melt slower and provide needed traction.